Highlights of Everest Base Camp Premium Trekking Package

 Another exciting thing about Everest is that the Everest Base Camp trekking itinerary falls under the Sagarmatha National Park.
 The Sagarmatha National Park is home to some of the most exotic flora and fauna found in Nepal.
 The wildlife available in the Sagarmatha National Park includes the Snow leopard, Himalayan black bear, Musk deer, Red panda, Himalayan tahr, Himalayan wolves, Impeyan pheasant, Blood Pheasant, Red-billed chough, and many others.

-The Everest Base Camp trekking route is mainly clear and comfortable during spring and autumn, so we recommend visiting during these periods.
+The Everest trekking route is mainly clear and comfortable during spring and autumn, so we recommend visiting during these periods.
 Spring lasts from March to May, and autumn, from September to November, is also the best season to visit Nepal.
 However, trekkers can trek to the Everest Base Camp all year round.

-What is Premium Everest Base Camp Trek?
+What to expect during Everest Base Camp Premium Trekking?

 Premium Everest Base Camp Trek is one of the most relaxing and comfortable trekking packages available in the Everest region.
 The premium aspect of the Everest trek includes luxurious accommodation with all the possible amenities.
 Food, helicopter tours, personalized guide service, safe drinking water, and high-quality gear rentals are some facilities that make the trekking package premium.